[+] Help us improve

-Cambridge is well known for it’s downtown curio shops that offer everything from well maintained colonial furniture to aged glass figurines made right in one of the many Cambridge glass factories.
+Cambridge is well known for it’s downtown curio shops that offer everything from colonial furniture to aged glass figurines made in one of the many Cambridge glass factories.
 Visitors to Cambridge are encouraged to buy what’s called a “Glass Pass” which grants entry into the many glass manufacturers in the area.
-While to some, this might not sound like an exciting day, you’d be quite surprised at the level of craftsmanship you’ll witness at one of these spots and it will give you whole new outlook on the process of art glass crafting.
+While to some, this might not sound like an exciting day, you’d be quite surprised at the level of craftsmanship you’ll witness and it will give you a new outlook on the process of art glass crafting.

 Guernsey County Courthouse

 Designed by Columbus architect J.W.
-Yost, who also designed the Belmont County courthouse, is an example of the Second Empire architectural style of building.
+Yost, who also designed the Belmont County Courthouse, the Guernsey County Courthouse is an example of the Second Empire architectural style of building.

 Cambridge's Glass Museums